 - The words CHARM, CRUSH and FAINT (longer variations permitted as long as they retain the original spelling).

-PACKING A SUITCASE and ACROSS A CROWDED ROOM suggested several romantic plots, most involving a broken relationship.
-And that was the premise of November's winning story, with the protagonist watching his partner pack her suitcase.
+PACKING A SUITCASE and ACROSS A CROWDED ROOM suggested several romantic plots, likely involving a broken relationship.
+And that was the premise of November's winning Furious Fiction story, with the protagonist watching his partner pack her suitcase.

-Then I recalled being burgled in Bondi in my early twenties.
+Then I recalled being burgled in Bondi in the mid-1980s.
 And how the thief used one of my bags to carry off my goods and chattels.
 And it occurred to me I could combine a "romantic" night out in a crowded cocktail bar with a twist ending for the suitcase.

-It was straightforward to find places for the required words in the cocktail bar setting.
+Finding places for the required words in the cocktail bar setting was straightforward.
 However, the story's point of view (POV) shifted between the first and final drafts.

 Apart from the POV, the most significant change in the story between drafts was the female protagonist's occupation while overseas.
 Initially, I had her in "public relations", a play on words for the sting she was hatching.
 But later, I thought a "barista" would have more chance of slipping something into a nightcap coffee back at the apartment.